Traces of Social Competence in Large Language Models: Case study: Traces of social intelligence in OLMo 2

 Moving beyond the effect of knowledge cues, we now aggregate across them to assess robustness to knowledge state.
-This means a response is considered correct only if both the implicit and explicit cue conditions are answered correctly for a given scenario and location (``strictly'' correct). \autoref{fig:strict_traces} reveals the learning traces for all OLMo 2 model sizes in pre-training.
-Consistently, True and False Belief performance differ significantly and show a cross-pattern over the training progress.
+This means a response is considered correct only if both the implicit and explicit cue conditions are answered correctly for a given scenario and location (``strictly'' correct). \autoref{fig:strict_traces} reveals the learning traces for all OLMo 2 model sizes during pre-training.
+Consistently, True and False Belief performance differ significantly and show a cross-pattern that evolves during training.
 For small models, False Belief scenarios are more difficult than True Belief scenarios, while larger models show the opposite effect.
 This indicates that models are sensitive to the main character's knowledge state but in different respects.
-Following the call for robust human-centred evaluation \cite{Ivanova2025evaluatellms, Mitchell2026evaluating}, we argue once again that attributing ToM to LLMs is fair only if the knowledge state has no impact.
+Following the call for robust human-centred evaluation \cite{Ivanova2025evaluatellms, Mitchell2026evaluating}, we argue once again that attributing ToM to LLMs is fair only if the knowledge state has no impact on the evaluation.

-To unravel why we observe such stark differences in performance across different knowledge states, we separate them per knowledge cue.
+To unravel why we observe such stark differences in performance across different knowledge states, we analyse them by knowledge cue.
 Bayesian T-tests testing whether the mean accuracy differs across knowledge cues at the last checkpoint for each model confirm our earlier finding (\autoref{sec:propositional}) that explicating propositional attitudes hurts False Belief reasoning, whilst implicit reasoning improves True Belief tasks (\autoref{tab:bayesian_results}).
 This shows tentative similarities to the finding that LLM representations of explicit prompts better correlate with brain activations than those of nonsensical, noisy prompts \citep{ren-etal-2025-large}.
 Importantly, we want to stress that the collapse is not due to an apparent primacy or recency bias of OLMo 2 since location mentions are balanced.
 Our observation is largely consistent across model sizes and again confirms that scale helps with False Belief but hurts True Belief, except for the 1B model.
 Yet, given its stable low performance on the False Belief task, it may simply not be up to the task at all and thus not affected by changing the knowledge cue.